est-gonzalezr/ulos/README.md

 ## System Considerations

 Make sure to never send two messages with the same `ftpPath` to a same node since, based on how the system is designed, two tasks might be accessing information about the same file at the same time, which could lead to data corruption, race conditions, and/or inconsistent state.

+# Future Work

+Future work is included in the master's thesis referenced at the beginning of the README.
+For future maintainers of the system, please make sure you are familiar with functional programming concepts and the actor model.